-The Department of Education’s (DE) Extended Schools programme provides additional financial support to eligible schools and is targeted at reducing differentials and improving the life chances of children and young people particularly from deprived areas.
+The Department of Education’s extended schools programme provides financial support to eligible schools to help improve the life chances of children and young people particularly from deprived areas.

 The services offered by extended schools can help you as parents to balance work and family commitments, develop your parenting skills, become involved in your child’s learning and support them in their efforts, and give them a broader range of experiences and interests.

 They also allow you and the wider community to make use of the school’s facilities.
 For example, you could learn more about information and communications technology (ICT) or improve your writing or maths skills.

 Some schools may also offer services to the local community, such as information about healthy eating and nutrition or advice on managing finances amongst many others.